beaquant/CoinReader/PoloniexReader/README.md

-# Go console poloniex datas reader
+# Go poloniex datas reader

 *Description: This library for readout history trade datas and orders from https://poloniex.com